 The review process is an integral part of the University's quality assurance system.
-All coursework programs offered by the University are subject to review as part of a five year cycle.
 Oversight of these reviews is the responsibility of the Pro Vice-Chancellor (Student Learning).

-Program Reviews are co-ordinated by staff from the Learning and Quality Support unit, who work with Faculty staff throughout the process, providing assistance and advice as required.
-A summary of the responsibilities of stakeholders during Program Reviews is available.
+Program Reviews are coordinated by staff from Learning and Quality Support who, in partnership with faculty staff throughout the process, provide assistance and advice as required.
+Guidelines, resources, process map and a summary of the responsibilities of stakeholders during Program Reviews.